wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 Serves as the theoretical "universe" encompassing all mathematical constructs.

 - - -
-## Structured Set (i.e. Space)
-A subset of the Universal Superset.
+## Structured Set (i.e. Space) as the Subset of the Universal Superset
+Is the result of the "first" application of constraint.
+	Therefore, is the first relational structure, a level from which further relational structures (i.e. identities) can be derived from.
+		With each subsequent "constraining" of a structured set, new relational structures are produced from the lower level relational structures.

-When a set is endowed with a structure, it becomes a "structured set" or "space."
+When a set is endowed with a structure (i.e. applied constraints), it becomes a "structured set" or "space."
 	"Structure" refers to additional operations, relations, and properties that are defined on a set to give it more meaning or to make it useful for certain purposes.
 		The structure itself is not a set but rather a framework of rules and operations applied to a set.